-The October Climate Reads book club book is Greta Thunberg’s No One Is Too Small to Make A Difference.
-It will be facilitated by Jenny Offill and Theodora Hirmes.
+The October Climate Reads book club book is Greta Thunberg’s No One Is Too Small to Make a Difference.
+It will be facilitated by Jenny Offill and Theo Hirmes.
 BPL Presents and Writers Rebel NYC invite you to join a community of readers and writers across the nation in the Climate Reads series—a year-long reading and discussion of books shedding light on the climate crisis and environmental justice, to help guide and inspire us to take necessary action.

 In August 2018 a fifteen-year-old Swedish girl, Greta Thunberg, decided not to go to school one day in order to protest the climate crisis.
 Her actions sparked a global movement, inspiring millions of students to go on strike for our planet, forcing governments to listen, and earning her a Nobel Peace Prize nomination.

-No One Is Too Small to Make A Difference brings us Greta in her own words alongside moving images from her game-changing protests.
+No One Is Too Small to Make a Difference brings us Greta in her own words alongside moving images from her game-changing protests.
 Collecting her speeches that have made history across the globe, from the United Nations to mass street protests, her book is a rallying cry for why we must all wake up and fight to protect the living planet, no matter how powerless we feel.
 Our future depends upon it.

 Our moderators: Jenny Offill is the author of three novels, Last Things, Dept. of Speculation, and Weather as well as several books for children.
 She is a member of the NYC chapter of Writers Rebel and teaches at Bard College.
 Her writing has appeared in The New York Times, Greenpeace and The Washington Post, among other publications.